 How we’re getting there

-OS Hub is powered by a sophisticated algorithm, which processes each line of data contributed to the tool to detect whether or not facilities contributed already exist in the database.
+OS Hub is powered by a set of GIS and data-matching tools, which process each line of data contributed to OS Hub to detect whether or not a facility being submitted already exists in the database.

 3 Possible Outcomes: